stnolting/neorv32/README.md

 ### To-Do / Wish List

+- Add instructions how to use the NEORV32 CPU without the processor surroundings
+- Add AXI / AXI-Lite bridges
-- Option to use DSPs for multiplications in `M` extensions (would be so much faster)
+- Option to use DSP-based multiplier in `M` extension (would be so much faster)
 - Synthesis results for more platforms
+- Implement user mode (`U` extension)
 - Port Dhrystone benchmark
-- Implement atomic operations (`A` extension)
-- Implement co-processor for single-precision floating-point operations (`F` extension)
+- Implement atomic operations (`A` extension) and floating-point operations (`F` extension)
-- Implement user mode (`U` extension)
-- Maybe port an RTOS (like [freeRTOS](https://www.freertos.org/) or [RIOT](https://www.riot-os.org/))
+- Maybe port an RTOS (like [Zephyr](https://github.com/zephyrproject-rtos/zephyr), [freeRTOS](https://www.freertos.org) or [RIOT](https://www.riot-os.org))
-- Make a 64-bit branch
+- Make a 64-bit branch someday